Byzantine-Robust Federated Learning with Learnable Aggregation Weights: Proof of Theorem

 where $\Lambda_w = \text{supp}(\wb^o)$ and its complement is denoted by $\Lambda_w^{\complement}$.
 The indices in $\Lambda_w$ corresponding to benign and Byzantine clients are denoted by $\Lambda^c$ and $\Lambda^b$, respectively.

 Next, we need to check the first condition in Definition \ref{def:defbyz}, in which it is required to compute $\nt{\EX\{\tilde{F}\}-\gb}^2$.
 It is important to highlight that, unlike Definition \ref{def:defbyz}, we consider a more general setting where population losses and gradients are non-iid.
-To improve practicality, our analysis also focuses on the case where the aggregator relies on mini-batch gradients rather than full-batch gradients, which is a more realistic scenario.
-In this case, our function $\tilde{F}$ which is a weighted summation of the gradients with the obtained weight $\wb^o$ from the optimization problem \eqref{eq:updateweightapp}, is given by
+In this case, our function $\tilde{F}$, which is a weighted summation of the gradients with the obtained weight $\wb^o$ from the optimization problem { \eqref{eq:updateweightapp} when some gradients are replaced by their Byzantine counterparts in \eqref{eq:updateweightapp}}, is given by